4 Ways You Should Care for Employees Within a Small Business

 4. Make the Workspace More Comfortable

-for health and safety and legal reasons, but for workplace dedication and for a team who are less likely to seek new employment because they don't feel adequately looked after.
+When you are running a small business with a smaller team, it's essential to make sure the team feels properly cared for.
+Not only for health and safety and legal reasons, but for workplace dedication and for a team who are less likely to seek new employment because they don't feel adequately looked after.